Mohammed-Alramahi/reading-notes/read06.md

 ## Introducing CSS

- *CSS rules:* Any css rule will be a combiation of both selector and a decleration where selector will identifie which element are we styling and declaraion will have 2 parts (property & value) where property what the style that we want to change color for specific element and the value will be red for instance:
+ *CSS rules:* Any CSS rule will be a combination of both selector and a declaration where selector will identify  which element are we styling and declaration will have 2 parts (property & value) where property what the style that we want to change color for specific element and the value will be red for instance:
  `p{`
  `color:red;`
  `}`
 - The selector could be either class, id, or the element name itself ex:`h1`.
-- While you can write CSS code inside HTML document it's always prefered to seperate it in a seperate file.(*best practice*)
+- While you can write CSS code inside HTML document it's always preferred to separate it in a split file.(*best practices*)
 ***
 # Colors in CSS
-> Colors in computers generally work on a system called RGB by mixing up Red, Green and Blue colors which make up about 16.7 million possible RGB color combinations. -source: (Google)
+>Colors in computers generally work on a system called RGB by mixing up Red, Green and Blue colors which make up about 16.7 million possible RGB color combinations. -source: (Google)
 ***
 *Ways of representing colors in CSS:*

 *Foreground colors*
 - By writing the color name.
 `h1{`
  `color: white;`
 `}`
 - By writing the hexadecimal value of the color.
 `h1{`